mdtanker/polartoolkit/CONTRIBUTING.md

 ## Update the dependencies

-To add or update a dependencies, add it to `pyproject.toml` either under `dependencies` or `optional-dependencies`.
+To add or update a dependencies, add it to `pyproject.toml` either under `[dependencies]` or `[optional-dependencies]`.
 This will be included in the next build uploaded to PyPI.
-Additionally, add any dependency changes to the file `environment.yml`.

-If you add a dependency necessary for using the package, make sure to add it to the Binder config file and update the `environment.yml` file in the repository.
-See below.
+You also need to add it to pixi, with `pixi add PACKAGE`.

+If you just want to add a package to your environment temporarily, but not included it as a dependencies of `polartoolkit`, use can use `pixi add PACKAGE`.
+The package will be added to the pixi portion of the pyproject.toml, but not to the packages dependencies.
+When a user installs `polartoolkit`, they will only get the dependencies list in the [project][dependencies] section, not those listed in the [tool.pixi.dependencies] section.

 ## Create a conda environment file

 As a backup options for users experiencing install issues, we include a `environment.yml` file in the repo, which users can download and install from.
 To update this, run the following commands:

 ```
-make remove
-make conda_install
-make conda_export
+pixi run conda_export
 ```

 ## Set up the binder configuration